 No. Do not stop taking RINVOQ or miss a dose unless your doctor has told you to.
-RINVOQ helps control your condition but does not cure it.
-IBD is a chronic condition, and stopping or interrupting treatment may cause your symptoms to worsen, even if you are feeling better.
-It is important to keep taking your medicine, even if you feel well.
+RINVOQ helps to control your condition but does not cure it.
+Atopic dermatitis (AD) is a chronic condition and stopping or interrupting treatment may cause your symptoms to worsen, even if you are feeling better.
+It is important to keep taking your medicine even if you feel well.